Notre-Solutions/Inship-Website/src/pages/automate/index.md

         invoices are located, or if they’ve been processed or not.
 “Smart Office enables Stacks Pharmacy Group to better serve our suppliers, and through them, our end-customers who rely on our suppliers’ crucial products.”
-      theSolution: "Founded in 2000 by owner and managing director Ade Stack (MPSI), Stacks Pharmacy Group has grown exponentially.
-The company now incorporates seventeen pharmacy outlets located across Ireland, as well as Care Home Services, which serves the Irish nursing care sector with quality medication management services.
-Since its foundation, Stacks has been driven by the founder’s vision of quality, friendliness, and trust — not only to the customers her pharmacies serve, but also to the suppliers with whom her organisation engages.
-The Challenge — Coping with 7,000 Invoices Every Month The timely delivery of medications and other goods to each Stacks Pharmacy outlet is crucial because customers’ lives can depend on them.
-Historically, Stacks used a manual process to manage the mountain of invoices it received from multiple suppliers.
-        When goods were delivered to separate Stacks locations, they were accompanied by line-itemed invoices.
-Local Stacks Pharmacy employees checked the goods received against relevant invoice paperwork.
-Having approved the invoices, every week each store couriered that paperwork to the Stacks Dublin-based Head Office for processing and payment.
-There, it was the full-time job for a single Group employee to manually sort through and process the four full boxes of invoices received every month.
-Each supplier invoice, and every line item on it, had to be keyed in to the Group’s Sage 50c accounting software system, itself a slow and tedious process.
-Often, supplier invoices and statements could be missing.
-In that event, the Stacks accounts payable officer had to contact those specific suppliers to post replacement copies of the paperwork.
-Delayed documentation could result in late payments to suppliers, a situation Stacks Pharmacy always tried to avoid.
-Monthly supplier statements would also have to be manually reconciled.
-Due to the significant amount of time spent on manual processing, the accounts payable officer had little time to examine pricing and compare them to past invoices.
-For that reason, inadvertent overcharges could sometimes slip through.
-Adding to its processing costs was the fact that all those physical paper invoices had to be stored somewhere.
-“The manual system was cumbersome,” reflects Managing Director Ade Stack.
-“It is very important to keep our suppliers happy by paying them on-time and within their terms because we respect their efforts, and our customers rely on their products.
-“However, our manual processes could occasionally delay payments, while sometimes allowing inaccurately priced invoices to go unnoticed.
-I recognised that we needed a more efficient system to streamline our accounts payable process.”
-The
-        Solution: Smart Office AP Automated Accounts Payable Processing To resolve the company’s challenges, the Stack Pharmacy Group replaced its manual supplier invoice processing workflow with Smart Office AP.
-Fully integrated with the Group’s Sage 50c accounting solution, Smart Office AP automates the entire accounts payable management process using seamless, digital online technologies.
-While goods are still delivered directly to all seventeen Stacks Pharmacy outlets, suppliers now email invoices to a secure Smart Office AP online portal specifically designed for, and allocated to, the Stacks Pharmacy Group.
-There, the Smart Office system ‘grabs’ each invoice and extracts all required data including supplier name, line-itemed product names and codes, pricing, and the outlet which received the goods.
-Digitized copies of the invoices are pushed to the relevant pharmacy outlet for approval.
+      theSolution: InShip Irish Partner, Smart Office AP was chosen by STACKS to resolve the company’s challenges.
+Stack Pharmacy Group replaced its manual supplier invoice processing workflow with Smart Office AP.
+Fully integrated with the Group’s accounting solution, Smart Office AP automates the entire accounts payable management process using seamless, digital online technologies.
+The Group has reduced its physical handling of 12,000 paper invoices per month, plus Supplier Statements, Credit & Debit notes, down to almost nil.
-        Simultaneously, that data is migrated to the Group’s Sage Accounts system for financial processing and analysis.
-The Smart Office AP system automatically compares invoiced pricing with past pricing.
-Should the system notice a discrepancy, it notifies the Group managing director as well as accounts payable staff.
-Supplier statements are also automatically reconciled with invoices received.
-Should an invoice be missing, the system prompts the accounts payable officer to ask the supplier to email the missing document.
-The new Smart Office AP solution has also resulted in additional savings by dispensing with the requirement to courier invoices from pharmacy outlets to the Group’s Head Office, and to store that growing mountain of paperwork.
-If Group Finance needs to find a specific invoice, the Smart Office AP online application facilitates easy document searches, while securely storing all invoices and statements for at least seven years.
-Streamlining the AP Process with 24/7 Visibility  Stacks Pharmacy Group, as well as its suppliers, have benefited significantly from automated accounts payable processing.
-Because AP workflows are fully automated, the Group’s accounts payable officer can spend more time examining pricing in detail, ensuring that invoices are accurate and that supplier payments are made within agreed terms.
-The Group has reduced its physical handling of 7,000 paper invoices per month down to almost nil.
 Because the time-consuming chore of handling paper invoices has been reduced, the time it takes to manage accounts payable has also been reduced.
 The Group also saves on physical paperwork storage because it is no longer required.
-Automated migration of accounts payable data to the Group’s Sage Accounts system minimizes data entry requirements as well as the possibility of human error, while the likelihood of paying inadvertent supplier overcharges has also been reduced. "
+Automated migration of accounts payable data to the Group’s Accounts system removes data entry requirements as well as the possibility of human error, while the likelihood of paying inadvertent supplier overcharges has also been reduced.
       theIssue: Having to manually handle and process 12,000 invoices every month, across their 17 Branch Network, accounts payable processing was a time-consuming, expensive chore which delivered inefficient management